BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-07-18-gophercon-eu-berlin-2024.md

 ## AI Application in Go - Travis Cline

-Travis Cline introduced LangChainGo, a library designed to integrate Go with the generative AI ecosystem.
-This library simplifies writing LLM-based programs in Go, supporting various models like ChatGPT.
-Travis outlined current capabilities and future plans for LangChainGo, including core simplification, advanced agent support, and deeper integration with tools like LangSmith.
+Travis Cline introduced `LangChainGo`, a library designed to integrate Go with the generative AI ecosystem.
+This library simplifies writing LLM-based programs in Go, supporting various models like `ChatGPT`.
+Travis outlined current capabilities and future plans for LangChainGo, including core simplification, advanced agent support, and deeper integration with tools like `LangSmith`.

 ### Capabilities